 Dear HR Professionals,

-Under the Employment Act, employee need to work for at least 3 months before he or she is entitled to the leave entitlement right.
+Under the Employment Act, an employee needs to work for at least 3 months before he or she is entitled to the leave entitlement right.
 Can a company refuse to approve the leave until the employee pass her probation?

 I am from a recruitment agency and one of my candidates has been working in a company coming to 4 months.
 However, her probation period has been extended due to inability to hit her target.
 The employer told her that she will have to clear her probation first before she is entitled to the leave entitlement.
 Is this practice legal and proper?

-Yes, follow MOM guidelines during probationary period.
-However, employer can grant “no pay” leave, that is deductible from employee’s salary.
+Yes, follow MOM guidelines during the probationary period.
+However, the employer can grant “no pay” leave, that is deductible from the employee’s salary. - Rose

 Do you know what's indicated in her employment letter with regards to her probation period?

-However, i feel that this practice is not right.
+However, I feel that this practice is not right. - Cheryl

-The employer maintain the right to approve the leave application of an employee (regardless of when).
-While leave entitlement kick in after the employee had worked for 3 months, that is if the employee is NON PME.
+The employer maintains the right to approve the leave application of an employee (regardless of when).
+While leave entitlement kicks in after the employee had worked for 3 months, that is if the employee is NON-PME. - Hans Shu

-Nope, no matter how long her probation is, the employer still need to provide leave entitlement after 3 months of service.
-Eg, staff join on 1/1 and he can start to use his leave from 1/4 onwards.
+Nope, no matter how long her probation is, the employer still needs to provide leave entitlement after 3 months of service.
+Eg, staff join on 1/1 and he can start to use his leave from 1/4 onwards. - Nicole

-The Employment Act of Singapore does not have any clauses that specifies the probation period for employees.
-However, the standard practice is to have a probation period ranging between 3 and 6 months, to gauge the performance of the new employee.
+The Employment Act of Singapore does not have any clauses that specify the probation period for employees.
+However, the standard practice is to have a probation period ranging between 3 and 6 months, to gauge the performance of the new employee. - KH

 In my previous company, during the interview when making the job offer to the candidate, it is explained to the candidate that as long as the candidate is on probation, all benefits including any form of leave, it would be on no-pay leave basis.
 Even medical certificates are not considered.
 So if the person wanted to take annual or sick leave, it would be considered no pay leave.